 The Right House for Rowdy.
 Illus.
 Jean Tamburine.
 New York: Holt, Rinehart, 1960.
 62 pp. The story is dedicated to boys and girls who had asked Justus for another dog story.
 It describes the life of nine-year-old Tib Turner and his parents, a farm family living in a two-room cabin with an open dogtrot, "halfway up No-End Hollow" (11).
 In early November, Rowdy is approaching his first winter and the adults expect him to stay outside as a watch dog.
 During the fall vacation when children help with the late harvest, Tib and his father plan to build a doghouse.
 They sharpen their ax on the grindstone in order to cut lumber, but their very old neighbor Uncle Josh, borrows the ax and delays their building.
 When Rowdy sleeps in the barn one night, he is blamed for the escape of the cow and mule, but he herds them home the next day.
 Next they try to make him cozy in a hollow log beehive but it rolls down the mountain with pup inside.
 Tib and his father laugh at the tall tale when Uncle Josh tells a version of "The Snake-Bit Hoe Handle," claiming he had built a corn crib from his hoe handle swollen by a copperhead bite, and that it shrank into a doghouse after he coated it with turpentine.
 In the end, Josh surprises Tib and Rowdy by refurbishing the same doghouse from his story, which he had saved since his dog died.
 (See Eben and the Rattlesnake for another version of the tall tale.)

 Sammy.
 Illus.
 Christine Chisholm.
 Chicago: Junior Literary Guild/Albert Whitman, 1946.
-47 pp. Sammy longs for new clothes for the Last Day of School program, but the hard-working Pennybackers don't make much cash with their crops.
+47 pp. Digital copy available at HathiTrust Digital Library.
+Sammy longs for new clothes for the Last Day of School program, but the hard-working Pennybackers don't make much cash with their crops.
 When Mr. Songcatcher comes along, Sammy earns two dollars singing all the verses to "There Was a Little Tree."
 His parents insist that he needs shoes most, but after the kind man leaves, Sammy finds enough additional money in his pocket to buy a shirt and britches, too.
 Some of the pencil drawings are colored.
 Mellenger E. Henry contributed his version of the folk song that is included in the story.

 Illustration at right by Jean Tamburine from "The Meeting of the Kin" in Smoky Mountain Sampler, p.
 27.

 Step Along and Jerry Jake.
 Illus.
 Christine Chisholm.
 Chicago: A. Whitman, 1942.
-62. pp. See also Hurrah for Jerry Jake and Jerry Jake Carries On.
+62. pp. Digital copy available at HathiTrust Digital Library.
+See also Hurrah for Jerry Jake and Jerry Jake Carries On.